anyazorin/GreedyToads/README.md

 * Benjamin Gallai: app.py
 * Helena Williams: HTML templates
 ## Description
-Users can view other users’ stories.
-They can also create an account, and they can add entries to a story or start a new one.
+ A storytelling website in which users can contribute to stories.
+Once at the home page after either logging in or signing up, the user can view stories they have already contributed to.
+To view stories they can add a new contribution to, they navigate to explore.
+Once they select a story to add to, the latest contribution to the story will be shown and a text input.
+They can also create new stories from scratch and log out.
 ## Launch codes
 * Clone the repository GreedyToads: `git clone https://github.com/anyazorin/GreedyToads.git`
 * Go to the repository: `cd GreedyToads`
 * Install the required modules: `pip install -r requirements.txt`
-* Run db_builder.py: `python app/db_builder.py`
-* Run app.py: `python app/app.py`
+* Run __innit__.py: `python app/__init__.py`